-- Biology - Almost all of medicine requires basic understanding of biology, so it is a definite necessity for medical school.
+- Biology: Almost all of medicine requires a basic understanding of biology, so it is a definite necessity for medical school.
 Knowing about genetics, cells, and the framework for life are the building blocks of medical science and are crucial for success in the field.

-Medical school prerequisite requirements are selected by the particular program, and so there are some classes that are not required at all schools but are required at most or some.
+Medical school prerequisites are selected by the particular program, and so there are some classes that are not required at all schools, but are required at most or some.
 For details regarding specifically which classes are required for each school, check the MSAR website.

-- Biochemistry - Biochemistry has gotten a lot more attention since receiving an increased emphasis on the MCAT.
-Some schools make it a prerequisite requirement, while others simply assume you have the knowledge if you studied for the MCAT.
+- Biochemistry: Biochemistry has gotten a lot more attention since receiving an increased emphasis on the MCAT.
+Some schools make it a prerequisite, while others simply assume you have the knowledge if you studied for the MCAT.

-- Psychology and sociology - Like biochemistry, psychology and sociology have increased in popularity as medical school prerequisite requirement since their inclusion on the revision of the MCAT in 2015.
+- Psychology and Sociology: Like biochemistry, psychology and sociology have increased in popularity as medical school prerequisites since their inclusion on the MCAT.

 While science majors are certainly more common, medical schools stress their interest in well-rounded students with broad-based undergraduate backgrounds.
 In fact, regardless of your major, your undergraduate transcript is a vital part of the admissions decision.

 If you are a science major, one approach is to broaden your education by considering at least some social science and humanities electives.
 If you are not majoring in a science, your work in both science and non-science courses will be evaluated.
 However, with fewer courses on which to judge your science ability, your grades in the core science subjects will take on greater importance.
 So consider taking at least some additional science courses, such as biochemistry, cell biology, or genetics.